tzmartin/Ti-Amazon-S3/README.md

 # Ti Amazon S3

-An app for uploading media to Amazon S3 using commonJS modules using Amazon's REST API.
-This app demonstrates how you can avoid the need to use a proxy server to route requests and instead, upload directly to an S3 bucket.
+This app demonstrates how you can upload media files directly to an Amazon S3 bucket, rather than routing requests through a proxy server, via Amazon's REST API.
+It also shows how commonJS can be used to build scaleable Titanium applications.

 To use this app, you will need an Amazon account.
 Obtain S3 credentials: https://aws-portal.amazon.com/gp/aws/developer/account/index.html?action=access-key